Fresh Herb and Citrus Turkey Brine

 Pat the citrus brined turkey dry, then let it sit at room temperature for 30 minutes.

-2. Slather the outside of the fresh herb and citrus brined turkey in butter
+2. Slather the outside of the fresh herb and citrus brined turkey in butter (such as this garlic herb butter)

 I love a mixture of finely chopped rosemary, sage, and thyme added to the softened butter.
 Make sure to get the butter inside the cavity of the turkey, on top of the breast meat underneath the skin, and all over the outside.